-Kathleen Morris was a self-taught painter.
-At the age of 29, returning from a one-year stay in Italy, she began working larger and almost exclusively in oil to express the almost hallucinatory impressions of space and time that Europe had left upon her memory.
-Her figurative work deals with a rich and developed symbolic language of the psyche.
-Working in the style of the Old Masters, Morris combines realism and abstract expressionism to create narratives where characters are caught up in both the complexity of human existence and the materiality of paint itself.
+Kathleen Morris' work has always been about energy - the exchange of energy, the transformation of energy and the metamorphic state.
+The artist's figurative work deals with a rich and developed symbolic language of the psyche.
+Working in the style of the Old Masters, Morris combines Realism and Abstract Expressionism to create narratives where characters are caught up in both the complexity of human existence and the materiality of paint itself.
 Oil, wax and gold leaf are used to build up texture, luminosity and presence in her allegorical masterworks.

 Many of Morris' women seem on the verge of going mad, as though their own beauty and desirability had distracted them from the possibilities of identity.
 The few men Morris depicts seem like lost souls.
 Yet the rich atmosphere of each work seems to place the figure on a higher plane of existence, redeeming it.
 Figures becomes transcendental by virtue of the atmospheric space in which they are located.

 Kathleen Morris has shown extensively in the United States and in Europe.
 Her work is included in numerous corporate collections such as AT&T Communications, Ralph Lauren, and Macy's.
 She lives in Truchas, New Mexico.